ramareds18/IsuzuBot/README.md

 IsuzuBot is free to be customized.

-Bot for moderation purposes and some other convenience features.
+Discord bot for moderation purposes and some other convenience features.

 This bot is using Linode cloud as its hosting service and mongodb as its database system.